jeremiah-joh/dslibc/STYLE.md

 * Make functions do one thing and do it well.
 * Make functions fits it 79 columns and 20 rows.
 * Make functions have up to 7 local variables.
-* Make functions report error when something went wrong.
+* Make functions return error when something went wrong.

-Return type should be on a line by itself.
+Return type should be placed in a separate line.
 ```c
 void
 foo(int x)